Menu

 • Novel traceable surface thermometry techniques for a wide range of harsh environments

-• Reliable thermometry in a range of health care settings including triaging fever
+• Reliable thermometry in health care settings, including work towards reliable triaging of fever

 Present activities include:

-• Leading international efforts for realising the redefined kelvin through the EMPIR Real-K and forthcoming EPM DireK-T (start Sep 2023) projects, and through chair of the CCT Working Group in Non-Contact Thermometry
+• Leading international efforts to realise the redefined kelvin through the EPM DireK-T project, representing NPL and the UK on CCT, chairing the CCT Working Group in Non-Contact Thermometry and serving as a member of the CCT Working Group on Strategy Planning

-• Leading the development of reliable thermal (and other) based metrology tools for reliable decommissioning of nuclear facilities.
+• Leading the development of reliable thermal and other metrology tools for the safe decommissioning of nuclear facilities

-• Founder member of the UK body temperature measurement group, whose aim is to reduce avoidable deaths, improve fever screening especially for pandemic preparedness and improve triaging throughout the health service
+• Founder member of the UK Body Temperature Measurement Group (UKBTMG), which aims to reduce avoidable deaths, improve fever screening (especially for pandemic preparedness) and improve triaging throughout the health service

 Biography